Mara-Li/obsidian-open-settings/README.md

 To add the command to open the settings of another plugin, just click on the adding button, and search the plugin you want to add.
 After, you can use the command `Open Plugin Settings: Open <plugin name>` to open the settings of the plugin.

+From the settings, you can also refresh the list to remove the deleted plugins and disable the commands of the disabled plugins.

 ## 📥 Installation

 - [ ] From Obsidian's community plugins